-If you are proposing to use a play area located outside your property boundaries Licensing will request that you submit a plan outlining how you will ensure the health, safety and well-being of children, and meet legislative requirements.
+If you are proposing to use a play area located outside your property boundaries Licensing will request that you submit a detailed plan outlining how you will ensure the health, safety and well-being of children, and meet legislative requirements.
+The Child Care Licensing Regulation, Schedule B (6), (7), and (8) contains information on what will need to be submitted to your Licensing Officer.